 Texas and Florida have seen a steady increase of new residents moving from other states for years.
 US Census data shows that Florida is the most popular state to move to, with over 601,000 new residents in 2019 alone.
 And Texas comes in at number two with around 560,000 new residents in 2019.

-Texas and Florida have quite a bit in common, so it’s easy to group them together and look at the pros and cons of moving to either state.
-Here’s what people moving to Texas and Florida need to know about homeownership.
+Those of us in Texas and Florida were already noticing the increase and feeling the effects before the latest numbers came out.
+The two states have quite a bit in common, so it’s easy to group them together when considering the pros and cons of moving to either state.
+Here’s what people moving to Texas and Florida need to know about homeownership before they rent a U-haul truck.

 Pros of Homeownership in Texas and Florida

-The weather is a primary driver for many people moving to Texas and Florida, particularly if they’re moving from northern states.
+The weather is a primary reason why many people are moving to Texas and Florida, particularly if they’re moving from northern states.
 Northerners are tired of the long gray winters with the frigid temperatures and hazardous snow.
 And while Texas did see a deadly winter storm in 2021, the winters in Texas and Florida are comparatively warmer and sunnier.
-This is highly appealing to many homebuyers.
-Homeowners get to enjoy much lower winter utility bills in these moderate climate states.
+That means homeowners get to enjoy much lower winter utility bills in these moderate climates.

 Residents of Texas and Florida also enjoy comparatively low taxes.
 In fact, neither state charges a state income tax.
 Of course, you’ll still be required to pay federal income taxes on any earnings.
 And additionally, other taxes (like sales taxes and property taxes) might be a little higher than other states, which can offset some of this benefit.